Where to Buy Mirin?

 If you live in Japan, looking for mirin in the grocery store will be easy-peasy.

-However, mirin can be tricky to find overseas, especially when you’re looking for hon mirin (real mirin).
+However, finding mirin can be tricky overseas, especially when you’re looking for hon mirin (real mirin).

-You can find mirin in grocery stores, Asian grocery stores, as well as international grocery stores.
+You can find mirin sold in grocery stores, Asian grocery stores, as well as international grocery stores.

-Find it in oil & vinegar aisle.
+Find it in oil and vinegar aisle.
 Some grocery stores might put mirin near rice vinegar because mirin is the sweet rice cooking wine.

-If you can’t find it there, try in the condiment & spice aisle.
+If you can’t find it there, try to find it in the condiment and spice aisle.
 It is usually placed near soy sauce, or around liquid condiments.

 Another way to buy mirin without directly find it in the grocery store’s aisle is to buy mirin in online stores.
-Many types of mirin can be found in online shops, which makes it so convenient.
+Many types of mirin can be found online, which makes it so convenient.

-If you are unsure what brand or which mirin should you choose, you can look at our product recommendations for reference.
+If you are unsure what brand or which mirin should you buy online, you can look at our product recommendations for reference.

 Click Here to See Recommended Products for Mirin